-The Sub-fund may use derivatives such as options, futures, warrants, swaps, and forward currency transactions.
-These can be used for hedging risks and efficient portfolio management.
+The Sub-fund may utilise derivatives such as options, futures, warrants, swaps, and forward currency transactions.
+These may be used for risk hedging and efficient portfolio management.
 This may involve leverage, increasing the Sub-fund's sensitivity to market movements.
-When using derivatives, it is ensured that the portfolio as a whole remains within the investment restrictions.
-The risk profile associated with the type of investor targeted by the Sub-fund does not change as a result of the use of these instruments.
+When using derivatives, care is taken to ensure the portfolio as a whole remains within the investment restrictions.
+The risk profile associated with the type of investor targeted by the Sub-fund does not change as a result of using these instruments.

-In addition to the above, regarding the investment policy of the Sub-fund, the following applies:
+In addition to the above, the following applies to the investment policy of the Sub-fund:

-- Investments will primarily be made in European currencies.
-Additionally, investments may be made in other currencies; - If deemed necessary by the manager, risks such as currency risks may be hedged relative to the index; - To the extent that the assets are not invested in the aforementioned financial instruments, there is the possibility to invest the assets in certain money market instruments (such as certificates of deposit and commercial paper), money market funds, or to hold them in the form of cash equivalents; - Additional income can be generated through "repurchase agreements" ("repos") and "lending transactions" (lending securities from the investment portfolio); - The global exposure of this Sub-fund is determined using the commitment method; - Contrary to what is stated in the prospectus, no accountability is provided in the annual report regarding the leverage financing used by this Sub-fund; - The manager of Goldman Sachs Paraplufonds 1 N.V. has the authority to enter into short-term loans as a debtor on behalf of the Sub-fund; - Transactions with affiliated parties will occur on market terms; - The Sub-fund invests in financial instruments in accordance with its investment policy.
-The major stock markets are located in Europe.
-Possible examples include London, Paris, and Frankfurt; - The Sub-fund will not invest more than ten percent of its managed assets in units of participation in other investment institutions
+- The assets may be invested in both euros and foreign currencies; - If deemed necessary by the manager, risks such as currency risks may be hedged against the index; - To the extent that the assets are not invested in the aforementioned financial instruments, there is the possibility to invest in certain money market instruments (such as certificates of deposit and commercial paper), money market investment funds, or to hold assets in the form of liquid assets; - Additional income may be generated through "repurchase agreements" ("repos") and "lending transactions" (lending securities from the investment portfolio); - The global exposure of this Sub-fund is determined according to the commitment approach; - Contrary to what is stated in the prospectus, leverage used by this Sub-fund will not be reported in the annual report; - The manager of Goldman Sachs Paraplufonds 1 N.V. is authorised to enter into short-term loans on behalf of the Sub-fund. - Transactions with related parties will be conducted under market-conforming terms. - The Sub-fund invests globally in financial instruments in accordance with its investment policy.
+Major stock markets worldwide are included, such as New York, London, and Tokyo. - The Sub-fund will not invest more than ten percent of its managed assets in participations in other investment institutions.